-Disclaimer: Due to the rapidly changing nature of the law, there will be times when the material on this site will not be current.
+Disclaimer: Due to the law’s rapidly changing nature, there will be times when the material on this site will not be current.
 It is provided for general information purposes only and is not intended as legal advice.
 It should not be considered comprehensive or exhaustive and is not a substitute for advice from your attorney.
-We make no express or implied warranty as to the material’s accuracy, reliability, completeness, timeliness or appropriateness for a particular purpose, including applicability to your jurisdiction or circumstances.
-We assume no liability whatsoever for any direct, indirect or consequential damages resulting from your reliance on this material; you do so at your own risk.
+We make no express or implied warranty as to the material’s accuracy, reliability, completeness, timeliness, or appropriateness for a particular purpose, including applicability to your jurisdiction or circumstances.
+We assume no liability whatsoever for any direct, indirect, or consequential damages resulting from your reliance on this material; you do so at your own risk.
 Seek the advice of an attorney.
-Comments, corrections or suggestions should be directed to firstname.lastname@example.org.
+Comments, corrections, or suggestions should be directed to firstname.lastname@example.org.
 The information listed below may have been amended.
-For updated process serving legislation, please visit the Idaho Judiciary and Courts.
+For an updated process serving legislation, please visit the Idaho Judiciary and Courts.

-If a service of a summons is not made upon a defendant within six (6) months after the filing of the complaint, the action shall be dismissed.
+If a summons service is not made upon a defendant within six (6) months after the filing of the complaint, the action shall be dismissed.

 Rule 4(a).
 Process – Summons – Issuance – Time limits.

 (1) Summons.
-At the request of the plaintiff, the clerk of the district court shall forthwith issue a summons and deliver it for service as provided by Rule 4(c).
-Upon request of the plaintiff separate or additional summons shall issue against any defendant.
+At the plaintiff’s request, the clerk of the district court shall forthwith issue a summons and deliver it for service as provided by Rule 4(c).
+Upon request of the plaintiff, the separate or additional summons shall issue against any defendant.

 (2) Time Limit for Service.
 If a service of the summons and complaint is not made upon a defendant within six (6) months after the filing of the complaint and the party on whose behalf such service was required cannot show good cause why such service was not made within that period, the action shall be dismissed as to that defendant without prejudice upon the court’s own initiative with 14 days notice to such party or upon motion.
 (Amended June 15, 1987, effective November 1, 1987; amended February 10, 1993, effective July 1, 1993; amended April 19, 1995, effective July 1, 1995.)